SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ![Class structure representation.](figures/ClassRepresentationAsArray.pdf width=50&label=fig:structure)

-To avoid manipulating numbers we defined a couple Pharo methods returning some constants of the object and class structure.
+To avoid manipulating numbers we defined some  Pharo methods returning the corresponding constants of the object and class structure.
 These methods start with the `offset` term.
 We have `offsetForClassId`, `offsetForName`, `offsetOfSuperclassId`....
 Figure *@fig:offset@* shows how offsets are used to access the information of an objClass.

-Here is the definition of `offsetForName`: It just define that given an objobject representing a an objclass the name of the class is located at the second position.
+Here is the definition of `offsetForName`: It just defines that given an objobject representing a an objclass the name of the class is located at the second position.

 ```
 Obj >> offsetForName